yoleitza/Athletes/README.md

-# Athletes Uses a dataset from Kaggle that hold Athlete's data from Olympic games
+# Athletes Uses a dataset from Kaggle with Athlete's data from Olympic games.

+A database was created and normalized up to 3NF